-Known medically as tinea pedis, this common skin infection of the feet caused by fungus.
-Athletes foot may infect any part of the foot but because this fungus grows best in warm wet places, it most commonly found between the toes.
+Known medically as tinea pedis, this common skin infection of the feet is caused by fungus.
+Athletes’ feet may infect any part of the foot but because this fungus grows best in warm wet places, it is most commonly found between the toes.
 Damp socks and shoes encourage the growth of this fungus.

-Signs and symptoms of Athletes foot usually includes a scaly red rash that causes itching, stinging, and burning.
-Athletes foot spreads easily.
+Signs and symptoms of Athlete’s foot usually include a scaly red rash that causes itching, stinging, and burning.
+Athletes’ feet spread easily.
 You can get it by sharing mats, rugs, bed linens, clothes or shoes with someone who has a fungal infection or from walking barefoot in areas where the infection can be spread such as locker rooms, saunas, pools, communal baths and showers.

 Prevention is the best treatment

 Protect your feet: Wear flip flops or shower shoes around public pools and showers.

 Keep your feet dry: Be sure to dry well between your toes after a bath or shower.
 Keep your socks dry – if your feet are sweaty or wet from being outside, change your socks.